robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Approach 3.:
 # functions

-^ Swift’s function overloading, generic functions, and function types can all be used as shared interfaces.
+^ We can also use Swift’s functions to reuse code.
+Next, we’ll look at function overloading, generic functions, and function types; let’s start with overloading.

 ---